-Come join in on the fun at Camp Quadrilaterals as the campers sing around the campfire to their favorite shapes song.
+Come join in on the fun at Camp Quadrilaterals as the campers sing around the campfire to their favorite quadrilateral song.

 Then join us as we do arts and crafts that help remind us of our favorite 4-sided shapes; squares, rectangles, rhombuses, trapezoids, and parallelograms are all a part of the fun!
-Finally, stare at the stars as constellations help reinforce the mathematical fact that there are 360 degrees in every quadrilateral.
+Finally, stare at the stars as constellations help reinforce the mathematical fact that there are 360 degrees no matter the type of quadrilateral.

 If you like our math joke located on the top right of this page, scroll down and steal it!
 We made it easy for you. (and, of course, you have our permission)